Sign up for our newsletter

 The first time I grew this annual, I could not find any information about it; however, Cerinthe major 'Purpurascens' quickly became a popular plant, and rightly so.
 Now there is much more information available.

-Cerinthe comes from the Greek word keros—wax, and anthos—a flower.
-At one time, it was considered an important nectar source for honeybees.
-It was also thought that bees obtained wax from the flowers.
+Cerinthe comes from the Greek word keros — wax, and anthos — a flower.
+At one time, considered an important nectar source for honeybees, and that bees obtained wax from the flowers.
 The genus is originally from the Mediterranean region, so the plant does well in our Mediterranean-type climate.

 Photographed in author's garden.